trentm/cmdln/README.txt

   option list help output (r4).
 - Moved project to Google Code (http://code.google.com/p/cmdln) for Subversion there and for the issue tracker.

+### v1.1.0
+- Experimental Bash completion integration.
+See "bash completion support" section in cmdln.py for details.

 ### v1.0.0
 - [backward incompat] `Cmdln.main()` no longer takes an `optparser`